torvista/Zen_Cart-Backup_MYSQL_Plugin/readme (do not upload this file).txt

 Add-On: BACKUP_MYSQL Admin Tool
-Designed for: Zen Cart v1.3.x and 1.5.x series
+Designed for: Zen Cart v1.5.x series
 Created by: DrByte

 Donations:  Please support Zen Cart!  paypal@zen-cart.com  - Thank you!
 ===========================================================

 NOTES:  This add-on was created for a couple reasons:
-- much faster than the old backup tool
+- much faster than a php-scripted backup tool
 - supports backups of "huge" databases
-- demonstrate how to create your own admin-related plug-in tool

 ===========================================================

-INSTALLATION:  Upload all files from the "admin" folder of this ZIP as-is to your server, retaining folder structures.
+INSTALLATION:  Upload all files from the YOUR-ADMIN-FOLDER folder of this ZIP as-is to your store's "admin" folder (whatever name it is), retaining the subdirectories included here.

 ===========================================================

-USE:  To use, just log into the admin area, click on "Tools", and click on "Database Backup-MySQL".
+USE:  To use, just log into your admin area, click on "Tools", and click on "Database Backup-MySQL".

 Note that to perform backups, your /admin/backups folder must be